 - Declaration that the applicant has not completed 3 months or more of a TPPP/GNP anywhere

-- Able to be registered with AHPRA by the end of January 2020
+- Able to be registered with AHPRA before the end of January 2021

 - Not all candidates will be invited to attend an interview.